dmuliaditan/sncutnrun/README.md

 # Single nucleus CUT&RUN to assess epigenetic heterogeneity in head and neck cancer progression
-Repository for all code used in the snCUT&amp;RUN project
+Repository for all the code used in the snCUT&amp;RUN project

-Daniel Muliaditan, 13 June 2021
+Daniel Muliaditan, 13 June 2022

 This repository contains the following:
 - Bash scripts used to preprocess raw single-cell fastq files